lofar-astron/factor/docs/pipelines/source/initsubtract.rst

 ==========================

-This section describes the initial subtract operation of Factor, denoted ``initsubtract`` (see the flowchart in Figure :num:`factor-flowchart`).

-This operation images each band at high and low resolution to make and subtract sky models (two resolutions are used to capture the complete source structure).
+This section describes the initial subtract operation of Factor, denoted ``initsubtract``, which images each band at high and low resolution to make and subtract sky models (two resolutions are used to capture the complete source structure).
 There are two possible pipeline parsets for this operation: